-Should a student experience an emergency personally or in their immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude attendance at a scheduled assessment, reassessment, summer assessment, or other required classroom activity, the student should notify the Assistant Dean of Academic Affairs as soon as possible following the event, but no later than 10:00 am on the day of the scheduled assessment, reassessment, summer assessment, or required activity through the link on the Academic Affairs folder on Canvas.
+Should a student experience an emergency personally or in their immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude attendance at a scheduled assessment, reassessment, summer assessment, other required classroom activity, or experiential rotation day(s), the student should submit a request as soon as possible following the event making every possible effort to meet 8:00 am (or scheduled rotation start time) on the day of the scheduled assessment, reassessment, summer assessment, required activity, or experiential rotation day through the link on the Academic Affairs folder on Canvas.

 "Emergency" situations include, but may not be limited to, hospitalization, or other unforeseen, debilitating events.
-Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Assistant Dean of Academic Affairs.
-The Assistant Dean of Academic Affairs may request that the student provide documentation of the emergency in order to determine if granting an excused absence is warranted.
-Any deviations to this policy will be at the sole discretion of the Assistant Dean of Academic Affairs.
+Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Assistant Dean of Academic Affairs or assigned Experiential Director.
+The student may be asked to provide documentation of the emergency in order to determine if granting an excused absence is warranted.
+Any deviations to this policy will be at the sole discretion of the Assistant Dean of Academic Affairs or assigned Experiential Director.